NietoDeveloper/CityInfoTravel/README.md

-y Data Import

-d city's  price is displayed.

-### Click Event Handling

-A `click` event is attached to each link via a `forEach` loop.
-When a link is clicked, the callback function:

-- Removes the `active` class from all links (via another `forEach` loop).
 - Adds the `active` class to the current link (`this`).
 - Retrieves the corresponding city content using the `obtenerContenido` function and the current link's text.
 - Updates the DOM elements with the selected city's information.